anfe67/EUROBIS-QC/README.md

 - pip
 - git

-The first things do are to upgrade pip, then to install is the virtual environment support.
+The first things to do are to upgrade pip, then to install the virtual environment support.
 From a command line:

 ```commandline
 python -m pip install --upgrade pip